 We have a 4Ts method of microwaving food that we’ve learned is a good way to end up with the best outcome for evenly heated food because microwave oven power varies so much, and the size and density of food can be so different.

 If it gives resistance after only a ⅓ of an inch or so, it needs to keep cooking.
-We want it to be fork tender.

 Check the vegetable after every minute or two of cooking to see if it is cooked all the way.